sriumcp/docs/docs/tutorials/abn/abn.md

 ## Create appconf

-Provide a description of the app being A/B tested by the Iter8 service using an [appconf](../../user-guide/topics/abn/appconf.md)
+Provide a description of the app being A/B tested using an [appconf resource](../../user-guide/topics/abn/appconf.md).

 ```shell
 cat << EOF > appconf.yaml